zioTom/postman-appimage/README.md

 # Postman AppImage

-Postman in single executable binnary
+Postman in a single executable binary.